anuradha1105/redis-vector-db/README.md

 ### ⚙️ Project Overview
-This notebook implements a **vector search system** using Redis Stack and text embeddings.\
+This notebook implements a **vector search system** using Redis Stack and text embeddings.
-The project covers:\
+The project covers:
 - Connecting to Redis Cloud\
-- Creating a **vector index** using RediSearch (HNSW + cosine similarity)\
+- Creating a **vector index** using RediSearch
-- Generating and caching embeddings for text documents\
+- Generating and caching embeddings for text documents
 - Performing **semantic queries** using vector similarity (KNN)

-Initially, the project used **OpenAI's `text-embedding-3-small`** model.\
-However, due to an API quota limit, it was replaced with a **free, local model**:\
+Initially, the project used **OpenAI's `text-embedding-3-small`** model however, due to an API quota limit, it was replaced with a **free, local model**`SentenceTransformer('all-MiniLM-L6-v2')`.\
-`SentenceTransformer('all-MiniLM-L6-v2')`.\
-This version runs entirely in Colab without API keys and outputs 384-dimensional vectors.

 ------------------------------------------------------------------------